 20 April 2011 § 17 Comments

 Having received a few requests recently for books on Rwanda & the genocide, I thought I’d list those that I’ve personally found most valuable in understanding the peri-genocidal state:

 - Antecedents to Modern Rwanda: The Nyiginya Kingdom, by Jan Vansina.
 A must-read for understanding the political, economic, and social organization of pre-colonial Rwanda, and the deleterious way that colonialism interacted with the extant social identities of “Hutu” and “Tutsi.”
 Alison Des Forges’ Defeat is the Only Bad News: Rwanda Under Musinga, 1986 – 1931 and Catherine Newbury’s The Cohesion of Oppression: Clientship and Ethnicity in Rwanda, 1960 – 1960 cover the same period, although I haven’t read either yet.

 - The Rwanda Crisis: History of a Genocide, by Gerard Prunier.
 The most comprehensive history of the genocide that I’ve yet read.
 Prunier is a formidable researcher, and he covers the period from independence up to the late 1990s in considerable detail and from a cogent analytical perspective.
 His later research caused him to question this book’s favorable portrayals of Paul Kagame during several internal RPF struggles which took place during the 1990 – 1994 civil war, but I don’t think that detracts from the insight of the vast majority of analysis here.
-Mahmood Mamdani’s When Victims Become Killers provides a similar look at the historical roots of the genocide.
+Mahmood Mamdani’s When Victims Become Killers: Colonialism, Nativism, and the Genocide in Rwanda provides a similar look at the historical roots of the genocide.